An Operator-Valued Haagerup Inequality for Hyperbolic Groups: Some Remarks

 \section{Some Remarks}

-\begin{rmk} \rm{ One can give a combinatorial proof the exactness of hyperbolic groups using Theorem \ref{main theorem} together with a result from \cite{ozawa2008weak}.
+\begin{rmk} \rm{ One can give a direct proof for the exactness of hyperbolic groups using Theorem \ref{main theorem}.
 (Of course, the exactness is well known and the proof can be found at Section 5.3 of \cite{brown2008textrm}.)
 The same proof is used to show the exactness of the reduced free products of exact $C^*$-algebras in Theorem 4.1 of \cite{ricard2006khintchine}.
-Theorem 1 of \cite{ozawa2008weak} states that if $G$ is a hyperbolic group, then there exists a constant $C$ such that the pointwise multiplication of the characteristic function $\chi(S_k)$ of $k$-sphere
+Take any $C^*$-algebra $B$ with a closed ideal $I$.
+We denote two quotient maps by